kubernetes-sigs/hierarchical-namespaces/docs/releasing.md

 * `HNC_RELEASE_REPO_OWNER`: this is the Github repo owner - default is `kubernetes-sigs`, replace with your name (e.g. `adrianludwin`).
-The `multi-tenancy` repo name is hardcoded and can't be changed.
+The `hierarchical-namespaces` repo name is hardcoded and can't be changed.
 * `HNC_RELEASE_REGISTRY`: default is `gcr.io/k8s-staging-multitenancy`, replace
   with your own registry (eg `gcr.io/adrians-project`).